7Dieg0/Assignment1--Research-Repository/README.md

 ### How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?

+I have opened 5 taps at the moment, 100% study related, Because assignment is a handful.😁

 ### Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?

+It is a  no。 New technology means improved， I always enjoy learning new stuff.

 ### What is an IDE?

+An integrated development environment (IDE) is software for building applications that combines common developer tools into a single graphical user interface (GUI).

 ### What did you learn out of the Marshmallow Challenge?

+ - Working on a team is important
+ - relised Use what is available
+ - Don't just focus on being the top

 ### Did you have any blocks during this challenge?
 How did you overcome them?